 The main causes of deforestation are:

-Hunting and gathering has been the main form of sustenance practiced in the earlier periods of human history.
+- Hunting and gathering have been the main form of sustenance practiced in the earlier periods of human history.
 Shifting cultivation or Jhoom farming is a 12000-year old practice and a step towards the transition from food collection to food production.

-It is also known as the slash-and-burn method of farming.
-Annually about 5 lakhs ha (hectares) of forest is cleared for this type of farming.
-In this type of cultivation there is a limited use of tools with the not very high level of mechanization.
+- It is also known as the slash-and-burn method of farming.
+Annually about 5 lakhs ha (hectares) of the forest is cleared for this type of farming.
+In this type of cultivation, there is limited use of tools with a not very high level of mechanization.

-This type of cultivation was always meant to fulfill local needs or onsite demands to meet the requirements of the cultivating villagers.
-Even today, shifting cultivation is practiced in the states of Assam, Manipur, Meghalaya, Mizoram, Nagaland, Tripura and Andaman and Nicobar Islands.
+- This type of cultivation was always meant to fulfill local needs or onsite demands to meet the requirements of the cultivating villagers.
+Even today, shifting cultivation is practiced in the states of Assam, Manipur, Meghalaya, Mizoram, Nagaland, Tripura and Andaman, and the Nicobar Islands.

 Effects of Deforestation

 - Climate Imbalance